(syllabus and calendar)

 What if you only want to implement some (but not all) of the classes in the interface?

 In this case, the implementing class must be declared an abstract class with the modifier abstract.
 The duty of implementation must be fulfilled by whatever class extends the abstract class.
-Neither an abstract class or an interface can be instantiated.
-The implement is either a subclass of the abstract class or an class that implements all the methods the interface.
+Neither an abstract class nor an interface can be instantiated.
+The runnable bytecode represents either a subclass of the abstract class or an class that implements all the methods the interface.

 The Serializable interface has many subinterfaces: http://download.oracle.com/javase/6/docs/api/java/io/Serializable.html